Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Introduction

 Third, guided by the EU Ethics Guidelines for Trustworthy AI \cite{doi/10.2759/346720} and research community efforts \cite{10.1145/3491209}, we present our survey with sociotechnical and human-centric considerations integrated throughout, focusing not only on NLG systems and machine text detection technologies, but on the humans who will be exposed to both text generation and detection systems in daily life.
 The goal of trustworthy AI is to ensure that AI systems are developed in ways that are lawful, ethical, and robust both from a technical and social perspective.
 Abuse of NLG models threatens all three of these areas, representing safety risks to those who may be targeted by NLG-enabled attacks, threats to the integrity of online social spaces, and challenges to the resilience of the technical and social systems that comprise modern society.
 Machine text detection is part of protecting against abuse of NLG models, enhancing the robustness and safety of NLG development.
 Critically, our survey also includes insight into ensuring defensive machine text detection systems themselves are transparent, fair, and accountable.

 To summarize, the major contributions of this work are as follows:

-\begin{itemize} \item The most complete survey of machine generated text detection to date, including previously omitted feature-based work and findings from recent contemporary research. \item The first detailed review of the threat models enabled by machine generated text, at a critical juncture where NLG models and tools are rapidly improving and proliferating. \item Integration of both topics with a vital practical perspective guided by Trustworthy AI (TAI) into how machine generated text threat models and detection systems will impact humanity. \end{itemize}
+\begin{itemize} \item The most complete survey of machine generated text detection to date, including previously omitted feature-based work and findings from recent contemporary research. \item The first detailed review of the threat models enabled by machine generated text, at a critical juncture where NLG models and tools are rapidly improving and proliferating. \item A meaningful exploration of both topics through the lens of Trustworthy AI (TAI), considering the ethical and trust impacts of both threat models and detection systems. \end{itemize}

 The rest of this survey is organized as follows.
 We provide definitions and a brief overview of existing methods for natural language generation in Section \ref{sec:nlg}.
 In Section \ref{sec:threat} we explore threat models related to abuse of machine generated text, including impacts on trust.
 We provide a comprehensive survey of literature related to detection of machine generated text in Section \ref{sec:detection}.
 In Section \ref{sec:trends} we summarize open problems and ongoing trends to guide the direction of future work.
 Finally, in Section \ref{sec:conclusion} we present our final conclusions.
 While this work discusses machine generated text extensively, including models designed for generating scientific papers, no such models were utilized in authorship of this work.